-The Museu de Arte de São Paulo is a non-profit and Brazil’s first modern museum.
-Artworks placed on clear perspex frames make it seem like the artwork is hovering in midair.
+The Museu de Arte de São Paulo is a nonprofit and Brazil's first modern museum.
+Artworks placed on clear, raised frames make it seem like they're hovering in midair.
 Take a virtual tour to experience the wondrous display for yourself.

 National Museum of Anthropology, Mexico City

-Built in 1964, this museum is dedicated to the archaeology and history of Mexico’s pre-Hispanic heritage.
-There are 23 exhibit rooms filled with ancient artifacts, including some from the Mayan civilization.
+Built in 1964, this museum is dedicated to the archaeology and history of Mexico's pre-Hispanic heritage.
+There are 22 exhibit rooms filled with ancient artifacts, including some from the Maya civilization.

-Sadly, not all popular art museums and galleries could be included on Google Arts & Culture’s collection, but some museums are taking it upon themselves to offer online visits.
-According to Fast Company, the Louvre also offers virtual tours on its website.
+Not all popular art museums and galleries are included in Google Arts & Culture's collection, but some have taken it upon themselves to offer online visits.
+For example, the Louvre offers virtual tours on its website.

 To see more of Google Arts & Culture's collection of museums, visit its website.
 There are thousands of museum Street Views on Google as well.
 Google Arts & Culture also has an online experience for exploring famous historic and cultural heritage sites.